There are three things for certain.

 #2 God has forgotten them.

-#3 The Devil will try to make you remember your sins.
+#3 The Devil will try very hard to condemn you for your past.

 There are some days that are harder then others.
-I have lived profligately, harmed many, and influenced others to do evil.
+You see, I have lived profligately, harmed many, and influenced others to do evil.
 I have wounded and hurt people very deeply.
-There are days when I have this mental image of myself– I’m a “Fountain of Feces” spewing and polluting my filth to anyone passing by.
+There are days when I have this mental image of myself– I’m a ‘Fountain of Feces’ spewing and polluting my filth to anyone passing by.

 The subject of my grossness and sin has been forgotten.
 I have not been interrogated or punished.
 (Since then, I’ve learned that Someone else took this on.)
 But my perversity and my iniquity has never, ever been discussed.
 Their is no list of my sin, no cataloging has taken place.
 The promises tell me that my past sin has been put on a big barge, and shipped to the deepest part of the ocean– and dumped!